Probing hyperon electric dipole moments with a full angular analysis

-This Letter reports a proposal to extract the hyperon EDMs through full angular analysis.
-EDM measurements will be discussed in $e^+e^-$ collision within the region of $J/\psi$ resonance, considering two different types: {\bf(i)} $J/\psi\to B\overline{B}$ where $B$ are $\Lambda$, $\Sigma^+$ hyperons. {\bf(ii)} $J/\psi\to B\overline{B}$ where $B$ are $\Xi^{-}$, $\Xi^{0}$.
-Sequential hyperon decays are reconstructed as $\Lambda\to p\pi^-$, $\Sigma^+\to p\pi^0$, $\Xi^{-}\to\Lambda\pi^-$, and $\Xi^0\to\Lambda\pi^0$, correspondingly.
-A comprehensive angular analysis using multi-dimensional information in the full decay chain yields enhanced sensitivity for EDM measurement when compared to one-dimensional analysis, such as a CP-odd triple-product moment encompassing hyperons $\Lambda$, $\Sigma^+$, $\Xi^-$ and $\Xi^0$~\cite{He:1992ng,He:1993ar,Zhang:2009at,Zhang:2010zzo,He:2022jjc}.
-Scenarios for the BESIII experiment and a proposed future Super Tau-Charm Facility (STCF) are investigated.
-The first experiment has already collected the world's largest dataset of 10 billion $J/\psi$ particles~\cite{BESIII:2021cxx}, while the latter one is designed to collect approximately $3.4\times10^{12}$ $J/\psi$ particles per year~\cite{Achasov:2023gey}.
+This paper reports a proposal to extract the hyperon EDMs through full angular analysis.
+EDM measurements will be discussed in $e^+e^-$ collision within the region of $J/\psi$ resonance, considering two different types: {\bf(i)} $J/\psi\to B\overline{B}$ where $B$ are $\Lambda$ and $\Sigma^+$ hyperons; {\bf(ii)} $J/\psi\to B\overline{B}$ where $B$ are $\Xi^{-}$ and $\Xi^{0}$.
+Sequential hyperon decays are reconstructed by $\Lambda\to p\pi^-$, $\Sigma^+\to p\pi^0$, $\Xi^{-}\to\Lambda\pi^-$, and $\Xi^0\to\Lambda\pi^0$, correspondingly.
+The utilization of multidimensional information in the complete decay chain significantly improves the sensitivity of the EDM measurement compared to one-dimensional analysis, such as a $CP$-odd triple-product moment encompassing hyperons $\Lambda$, $\Sigma^+$, $\Xi^-$, and $\Xi^0$~\cite{He:1992ng,He:1993ar,Zhang:2009at,Zhang:2010zzo,He:2022jjc}.
+Scenarios for the BESIII experiment and a proposed future Super Tau-Charm Facility (STCF) are studied, of which the former one has already collected the world's largest dataset of 10 billion $J/\psi$ particles~\cite{BESIII:2021cxx}, and the latter one is devised to accumulate approximately $3.4\times10^{12}$ $J/\psi$ particles per year~\cite{Achasov:2023gey}.

-Charmonium $J/\psi$ is produced via $e^+e^-$ annihilation, where interference between the contributions from virtual $\gamma$ and $Z$-boson exchanges leads to a small longitudinal polarization of $J/\psi$ meson.
+Charmonium $J/\psi$ is produced via $e^+e^-$ annihilation, where the interference between the contributions from virtual $\gamma$ and $Z$-boson exchanges leads to a small longitudinal polarization of the $J/\psi$ meson.
 The leading contribution from $Z$-boson exchange in SM, which violates parity symmetry, is suppressed by a factor of $M^2_{J/\psi}/m^2_Z$.
-Polarization effects are encoded in $B\overline{B}$ hyperon pair spin density matrix defined as
+Polarization effects are encoded in the spin density matrix of the $B\overline{B}$ hyperon pair, defined as